"You warm-bloods aren't from around here."

 Glade of Dreams

 The wonky plant life of the Dream Forest had been rather uninviting even before the Heartless.
-Some looked like bright-colored Truffula trees straight from The Lorax; others resembled twisting wooden Krakens snaking their way above and across the ground; still others were covered in unsettling, serrated leaves that looked like they wanted to eat you, and some of them, in fact, did.
+Some looked like bright-colored Truffula trees straight out of The Lorax; others resembled twisting wooden Krakens snaking their way above and across the ground; still others were covered in unsettling, serrated leaves that looked like they wanted to eat you, and some of them, in fact, did.
 The atmosphere had been made even spookier by odd animal noises and the feral Lums and Electoons which sought to cause mischief—of the harmful variety—to any stranger that wandered into their labyrinthine woods.

 Emerging from the shadows into one of the forest's few open clearings, an immense amethyst dragon crushed the pale mossy ground beneath its claws as it approached the silhouette of a man standing on an ancient tree stump.
 The dragon's eyes seared through the darkness, almost as white and bright as (and significantly more malevolent than) Professor U. Reeka's R.A.W.s.
 Its horns curved up like demonic curly brackets, its leathery hide as impervious to the elements as its heart was impervious to sympathy.
-Scalding steam blew from its nostrils as it beckoned toward its fellow Vassal and spoke in a thunderous, but articulate, voice.
+Scalding steam blew through its nostrils as it beckoned toward its fellow Vassal and spoke in a thunderous, but articulate, voice.

 "The stump of Polokus suits you well, Commander Sigma…unlike its previous oaf of an owner."

 In the swaying of the trees, a beam of sunlight penetrated the canopy and shed a strip of light on the bulky human silhouette, revealing a cruel, strangely smooth face with pupilless azure eyes, a black scar running down through each socket, a round ruby embedded in his bare forehead.
-His square-sculpted jaw was set in a rather vicious smile, and his voice was was even deeper than the dragon's, like some sinister electric bass.
+His square-sculpted jaw was set in a rather vicious smile, and his voice was was even deeper than the dragon's, like some kind of sinister electric bass.

 "Then it's a good thing you've ensured that the Heartless robbed the god of the Forest of whatever little sanity he had left."